 - Assessment for learning is used: - o daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment for Reception and Year 1 is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need. - by SLT and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place. - Fluency assessments measure children's accuracy and reading speed in short oneminute assessments.
 They are used: - o in Year 1, when children are reading the Phase 5 set 3, 4 and 5 books - to assess when children are ready to exit their programme.
 For Year 1 children, this is when they read the final fluency assessment at 60-70+ words per minute.
 Older children can exit the Rapid Catch-up programme when they read the final fluency assessment at 90+ words per minute.
 At these levels, children should have sufficient fluency to tackle any book at age-related expectations.
-After exiting their programme, children do not need to read any more fully decodable books. - A placement assessment is used: - with any child new to the school in Reception and Year 1 to quickly identify any gaps in their phonic knowledge and plan and provide appropriate extra teaching.
+After exiting their programme, children do not need to ready any more fully decodable books.
+(These have been used in Year 2 in 2022-23 during the autumn due to moving over to Little Wandle in September 2022) - A placement assessment is used: - with any child new to the school in Reception and Year 1 to quickly identify any gaps in their phonic knowledge and plan and provide appropriate extra teaching.